glathoud/js.metaret/README.md

 Thanks to Iain Ballard, there is a Node.js [npm package](https://www.npmjs.org/package/metaret) (GitHub [source](https://github.com/i-e-b/metaret-npm)).

 Alternatively, you can develop using just a browser, or the V8 engine alone.
-See below.
+See "Getting started".

 ## Getting started: develop your app